Panning for Gold: Expanding Domain-Specific Knowledge Graphs with General Knowledge: Experiments

 \subsection{Relevant Entity Finding (RQ5)}

 In the DKGF process, accurate identification of general knowledge relevant to the DKG is a critical prerequisite to achieve reliable fusion.
 Failure to discover the correct cross-domain related entities results in erroneous fact generation and downstream inference.
 To address \textbf{RQ5}, we formulate and systematically study an essential yet under-explored task in the DKGF pipeline, namely Relevant Entity Finding (REF), which aims to identify a set of entities in the GKG that are semantically related to the DKG.
 We compare \ourmodel against embedding-based (\DistMultF) and LLM-based (\SelfRAGF, \ChatEAF) benchmark configurations.
-As shown in \autoref{tb:entity_finding}, we observe: \textbf{(1) Resolving Ambiguity via Logical Reachability:} \ourmodel significantly outperforms \ChatEAF (0.871 vs. 0.806 F1 on \icewswiki-S1).
-While embeddings rely on surface similarity and LLMs lack structural constraints, \ourmodel redefines relevance as \textbf{Logical Reachability}.
-An entity is deemed relevant only if its associated fact successfully transforms into a valid DKG target state via neuro-symbolic execution. \textbf{(2) Correlation with Fusion:} Performance trends in REF closely mirror the main DKGF results in \autoref{tb:entity_finding}.
-This correlation validates our hypothesis that resolving domain relevance ambiguity (Stage 2) is the fundamental prerequisite for effective knowledge fusion.
+As shown in \autoref{tb:entity_finding}, we observe: \begin{itemize}[leftmargin=*] \item \textbf{Resolving Ambiguity via Logical Reachability:} \ourmodel consistently outperforms all benchmark configurations and achieves an F1 score of \textbf{0.871} on \icewswiki-S1, which significantly surpasses \ChatEAF (0.806).
+Traditional embedding methods rely on surface-level similarity which fails when semantic connections are implicit.
+Similarly, LLMs lack structural constraints and often hallucinate relevance.
+In contrast, \ourmodel redefines relevance through the fact-as-program paradigm (Section \ref{sec:overview}).
+Instead of static matching, we assess relevance based on \textbf{Logical Reachability} (Section \ref{sec:execution}), where an entity is deemed relevant only if its associated fact can be successfully transformed into a valid state in the DKG's Target State Space via neuro-symbolic execution.
+This mechanism effectively filters out ambiguous noise that purely semantic or structural methods cannot handle. \item \textbf{Correlation with Fusion Performance:} The performance trends in REF closely mirror the main DKGF results in \autoref{tb:entity_finding}.
+This positive correlation empirically validates our hypothesis that accurately resolving the ambiguity of domain relevance (Stage 2) is the fundamental prerequisite for effective knowledge fusion. \end{itemize}